 Art Basel Miami has been on my radar for some time now.
 I have a standing invite from a gallery but have not made the leap of faith do to the fear of bankruptcy (I purchase a lot of art).

-Thanks to an amazing round trip price of $129 roundtrip from JFK to Miami Edyta and I headed down to Miami Beach for 2 days.
-The goal was to hit up Wynwood Walls and check out the new Martin Whatson on the Eneida M. Hartner elementary school for The Raw Project and some of the older pieces by Shepard Fairey & Cleon Peterson, How & Nosm, David Choe, Maya Hayuk, Pixel Pancho, 2010, and Logan Hicks.
+Thanks to an amazing roundtrip price of $129 from JFK to Miami Edyta and I headed down to Miami Beach for 2 days.
+The goal was to hit up Wynwood Walls and check out the new Martin Whatson on the Eneida M. Hartner Elementary School for The Raw Project and some of the older pieces by Shepard Fairey & Cleon Peterson, How & Nosm, David Choe, Maya Hayuk, Pixel Pancho, 2010, and Logan Hicks.

-There are already such districts in cities where artwork breaths on a daily basis.
-Shoreditch in London, Hoiser Lane in Melbourne, Australia, in the area of Skostredet and King Oscars Gate in Bergen, Norway, Bushwick in Brooklyn all have found a way to integrate artwork into a neighborhood in order to help it thrive.
+Miami has not cornered the market on art districts.
+Shoreditch in London, Hoiser Lane in Melbourne, Australia, the area of Skostredet and King Oscars Gate in Bergen, Norway, Bushwick in Brooklyn all have found a way to integrate artwork into a neighborhood in order to help it thrive.
 If cities are looking to attract a specific economic crowd while beautifying the city then street art is a great way to do it.

-Following the “who really knows what art is ban on all “graffiti” art” edict by former Toronto Mayor Rob Ford new mayor John Torre has been allowing commissioned artists to come in and beautify certain areas of Toronto.
-There are now two pieces by Shepard Fairy and a wonderful piece by Maya Hayuk and a Hebru Brantley mural on Ossington.
+Following the “who really knows what art is” ban on all “graffiti art” edict by former Toronto Mayor Rob Ford new mayor John Torre has been allowing commissioned artists to come in and beautify certain areas of Toronto.
+There are now two pieces by Shepard Fairy, a wonderful piece by Maya Hayuk and a Hebru Brantley mural on Ossington.

 Every room is different, they offer FREE Breakfast, a Happy Hour and are located in the heart of the Ocean Drive party scene.
-Hotels.com had the cheapest rates and during Art Basel Miami this place is expensive ($399) and booked up.
+Hotels.com had the cheapest rates for our trip.
+Be warned during Art Basel Miami this place is expensive ($399) and booked up.
 My recommendation is to book way in advance if you want to secure a hotel for Art Basel Miami.